kalekundert/autoprop/README.rst

 In order to enable caching for a class, you must decorate it with ``@autoprop.cache``.
 This also sets the default caching behavior for any properties of that class.
-You can then decorate the getter methods of that class in the same way, to override the default caching behavior for the corresponding property.
+You can then override the default caching behavior for any specific getter method of that class by decorating it in the same way.
 Note that it is an error to use the ``@autoprop.cache`` decorator on non-getters, or in classes that have not enabled caching.

-The ``@autoprop.cache()`` decorator accepts a ``policy`` keyword argument that determines when properties will need to be recalculated.
-The following policies are understood:
+The ``@autoprop.cache()`` decorator accepts a ``policy`` keyword argument that determines when properties will be recalculated.
+The following policies are
+understood:

 - ``object``: This is the default policy.
 Properties are recalculated when first accessed after a change to the object is detected.
 Changes are